 Starting new churches are one of the most effective ways to reach people with the gospel.
 The Global Cities Initiative was established to start ten churches in ten global cities in the next five years.

 Churches have already launched in Lagos, Nigeria, Cape Town, South Africa, and Paris, France.
 In the last three years, three new churches have started in New York City.
-As the end of 2017 nears, we look forward to what the coming years bring, with potential new churches in New York City, San Francisco, Istanbul, and major cities in South Asia.
+We look forward to what the coming years bring, with potential new churches in New York City, San Francisco, Istanbul, and major cities in South Asia.

 You can join God’s work with us!